movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Definitions

-- **superBlock** : a sequence of L2Blocks to which the postconfirmation protocol commits to, on L1.
+- **SuperBlock** : a sequence of L2Blocks to which the postconfirmation protocol commits to, on L1.
-- **acceptor**: a specific validator selected for a some interval by using parameters from the L1, with the role to activate the postconfirmation functionality on the L1 contract.
+- **Acceptor**: a specific validator selected for some interval by using parameters from the L1, with the role to activate the postconfirmation functionality on the L1 contract.
+**L2Block**
+A block of transactions that are ordered and executed by the execution module.
+An L2Block is created from a protoBlock.

 ## Motivation

 We require from the FFS protocol that it is secure and efficient, yet simple in its _initial_ design.
-In order for the protocol to fullfill the requirement for simplicity, validators only communicate to the L1-contract and not with each other.
+In order for the protocol to fulfill the requirement for simplicity, validators only communicate to the L1-contract and not with each other.
 This is a key design decision to reduce the complexity of the protocol, but can be improved in the future.

 We also request that rewards and costs are made more predictable for validators.
 For this, we propose a special role -- the acceptor -- to perform the postconfirmation process.